-Do not adjust the rate of nutrition solution or stop your therapy without talking
+Don't adjust the rate of nutrition solution or stop your therapy without talking with

 supervision.
 The amount is decreased a little at a time until you can take food by

-mouth or use other nutritional support methods like enteral tube feedings.
+mouth or use other nutritional support methods such as enteral tube feedings.

 If you have any management questions, call your healthcare provider.